 Tier 4 students - NHS surcharge

-Introduced from April 2015, those subject to immigration control and coming to the UK for 6 months or longer will pay an NHS surcharge as part of their visa application fee.
+All those subject to immigration control and coming to the UK for 6 months or longer will pay an NHS surcharge as part of their visa application fee.

-The surcharge will entitle Tier 4 students to access free NHS care in the UK, including at the doctor's surgery (known as General Practitioner or GP), a Healthcare Centre or in a hospital.
+The surcharge entitles Tier 4 students to access free NHS care in the UK, including at the doctor's surgery (known as General Practitioner or GP), a Healthcare Centre or in a hospital.
 You may need to pay for dental and optical treatment as well as medicine prescribed by the doctor and collected from a pharmacy.
 You may also be charged for particularly expensive discretionary treatments.

 Full Information is available on the International Students Website.